phetsims/qa/issue-templates/android-test-template.md

 ## OS versions to test

-- [ ] Latest Android, Version 12 (Time = )
+For Android, test the earliest and latest versions of the OS that are in the QA arsenal, and not the version you test if it is different from the one mentioned.

-- [ ] Earliest Android, 5.0 Lollipop (Time = )
+- [ ] Latest Android, Version 12 (Time = ) (Actual Version tested = )
-    - test the earliest version for the devices we have available, note the version you test
+- [ ] Earliest Android, 5.0 Lollipop (Time = ) (Actual Version tested = )
 - [ ] Chrome OS, Latest (Time = )

 ## Form Factors to test